geoffreymagana/Zellow_Enterprises_PWA/README.md

     *   In your Vercel project settings (Project > Settings > Environment Variables), add all the variables listed in the `.env.local` example above.
     *   **Crucially for `NEXT_PUBLIC_SITE_URL`**: Change its value to your Vercel production URL (e.g., `https://your-project-name.vercel.app`).
 4.  **Deploy:** Vercel will automatically detect Next.js settings and deploy your application.
 Subsequent pushes to your main branch will trigger redeployments.
-5. The `apphosting.yaml` file is for Firebase App Hosting and is not used by Vercel.

 ## Key Functionalities